spacezero20/captcha-tool/README.md

-# captcha-tool
+# Captcha bot

-This is the start of a captcha tool.
-It automatically surf the web after logging in to your gmail and fakes human activity to avoid captchas.
+This bot mimics human activity to increase chances of avoiding captcha at checkout.

+How to setup:

+1.